 Find your home away from home.
 There are many off-campus housing options within walking distance or along bus routes and meal plans are also available to non-residence students if you choose to live off-campus.
 View listings on Dalhousie's Off-Campus Living website, which can also help with your search and provide tips to prepare you for off-campus living.

 Students with families may wish to live in Peter Green Hall, a family housing cooperative in Halifax.
 For more information, visit petergreenhall.dal.ca

 You're already here!
-Keep an eye out for orientation dates and remember to check dal.ca/dates for the first day of classes.
+Make note of key orientation dates and remember to check dal.ca/dates for the first day of classes.

 Out of province (outside Nova Scotia)

-We recommend waiting to make your travel plans until the residence move-in date is announced.
+Residence move-in day is August 31st.
+Early baggage drop off starts on August 29th.
 If you're living off-campus, you can likely arrive and move in anytime after the first of the month.
-Keep an eye on dal.ca/dates for residence move-in and orientation dates, and mark down the first day of classes for the semester!
+Make note of key orientation dates and remember to check dal.ca/dates for the first day of classes.

 International students (Halifax campus)

-We recommend arriving before the first day of international student orientation.
+We recommend arriving before the first day of international student orientation on August 26th.
 Contact the International Centre for recommendations on temporary accomodations and/or about moving into residence early.

 International Students (Truro campus)